Food Delivery & Pick-up

-If you are in need of food assistance, meal pick-up is available at Bell Middle School, 1001 Ulysses St. Prepackaged take and go breakfasts & lunches from local restaurants are distributed at 9 a.m. and 1 p.m., Monday – Friday (no weekends).
-Just show up.
-First come, first-served in drive-up fashion in front of the school.
+If you are in need of food assistance, meal pick-up is available at The Splash at Fossil Trace, 3151 Illinois Street.
+Prepackaged, made-fresh, take and go breakfasts and lunches are distributed from 1 to 1:30 p.m., Monday – Friday (no weekends).

 For those unable to leave the home and in financial stress, email BGoldNcity@gmail.com or call 720-432-5048 with your name, phone number and address.
 The delivery service is ONLY for those who are UNABLE to leave their homes.
 Anyone who is underserved and IS ABLE to leave the house will receive their meals at Bell Middle School.

 If you are able, please donate to the BGoldN Fund and help families and individuals who need food assistance.
 100% of donations will cover local restaurant costs for BGoldN and purchasing food for our local food banks.